China's Next Top Model season 4: Episode 1

-The 14 girls moved into the model house where they had to fight for the 12 beds in the house.
-Yin Fang Bing and Li Qiao Dan were slower than the others and did not get beds.
+The 14 girls move into the model house where they fight for 12 beds in the house.
+Yin Fang Bing and Li Qiao Dan lost.
 Ultimately, Yu An Qi and Zong Yi Tong offered to share with them.

-For the challenge, the girls learned how to walk on the runway.
-Yu An Qi won the challenge for having the best walk and her prize was a RMB 20,000 prize package containing a luxury bag, Gucci sunglasses, and clothing.
+For the challenge, the girls learn how to walk on the runway.
+Yu An Qi won the challenge, and her prize was an RMB 20,000 prize package containing a luxury bag, Gucci sunglasses, and clothing.

-For the week's photo shoot, the girls had a Winter Olympics themed shoot in the ice room of Beijing I Sweep Curling Club.
+For this week's photo shoot, the girls had a Winter Olympics-themed shoot in the ice room of the Beijing I Sweep Curling Club.